RunestoneInteractive/thinkcspy/_sources/GeneralIntro/ThePythonProgrammingLanguage.rst

    :correct: c
    :feedback_a: In this case high and low have nothing to do with altitude.
    :feedback_b: High and low have nothing to do with the type of device you are programming for.
 Instead, look at what it takes to run the program written in the language.
-   :feedback_c: Python is a high level language but must be interpreted into machine code (binary) before it can be executed.
+   :feedback_c: Python is a high-level language but must be interpreted into machine code (binary) before it can be executed.
    :feedback_d: While it is true that it is generally easier to program in a high-level language and programs written in a high-level language are usually shorter, this is not always the case.